Saying You’re Local and Being Local Are Two Different Things [audio]

 Features: Local features like Hometown Hero can show your heart and demonstrate that you care about the city.

 Ize-ing Content: Inserting content additives to your station provides opportunities to reference local landmarks and celebrities.
-It’s simple to do, but it takes some time and focus.

 But more than listing things you can do, it’s a mindset that should permeate the entire radio station.